aaleino/todoman/README.md

 *The file "todo.md" contains a todolist that I use myself to complete this program.*

-The code is not very clean, but I hope to clean it if this becomes useful for me or someone else (please star the proejct if so).
+The code is not very clean, but I hope to clean it if this becomes useful for me or someone else (please give a star to the project if so).
 This is my first FTXUI project, so I was also trying to figure out how that works.

 Installation